KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 };
 {% endhighlight %}

-> std::move is nothing more than a cast from an lvalue to an rvalue, to allow
-> an actual move to happen

 Using `std::move` we can tell the compiler that the value is no longer needed in this scope.
 By casting an lvalue to an rvalue, the compiler can now pick the correct overload that accepts the rvalue argument, such as a move constructor.

-When composing a larger aggregate out of smaller movable objects, we can delegate the process of moving to the sub-components using `std::move`.
+When composing a larger aggregate out of smaller movable objects, we can delegate the process of moving to the sub-components using `std::move`:

 {% highlight cpp %}
 // Construct by moving subcomponents